derek-knox/Notes/flux.md

 Implementation
 - MST leverages typed models via `types.model({...})` with actions for changing read-only model data via `types.actions({...})`.
 The actions mutate model data, but MobX with MST ensures immutable copies or "Snapshots" are preserved automatically.
 This enables the above features like timetraveling and undo/redo via "Patches".
 - Creating models is done via the `MyModel.create({...})` API.
 - Derive data from existing state, don't duplicate data (ex. fullName as derivation of firstName and lastName).
-In MST this is done via `types.views({...})` which are observable read-only MobX `@computed` values which are memoized for effeciency.
+In MST this is done via `types.views({...})` which are observable read-only MobX `@computed` values which are memoized.

 ## ngrx